appvirality/appvirality-sdk-android/README.md

 6) To use Facebook as a action type (share to claim coupon, etc) in your campaign, you will need a Facebook App ID.
 If you already have a Facebook App, you may want to verify the Facebook App creation process once again <a href="https://github.com/appvirality/appvirality-sdk-android/wiki/Facebook-Integration-with-Appvirality">here</a>.

-If you don't have a Facebook App, you can create one easily by followig the <a href="https://github.com/appvirality/appvirality-sdk-android/wiki/Facebook-Integration-with-Appvirality">steps to create Facebook App</a>.
+If you don't have a Facebook App, you can create one easily by following the <a href="https://github.com/appvirality/appvirality-sdk-android/wiki/Facebook-Integration-with-Appvirality">steps to create Facebook App</a>.

 Once you have your facebook app ID, you can add it to the <b>appvirality.properties</b> config file:
 <pre><code>